mbernste/mbernste.github.io/_posts/2023-09-03-determinants_formula.md

 $$\boldsymbol{A} := \begin{bmatrix}1 & 0 & 0 & 0 \\ 0 & k & 0 & 0 \\ 0 & 0 & 1 & 0 \\ 0 & 0 & 0 & 1\end{bmatrix}$$

-Note that this is a triangular matrix and thus, its determinant is given by the product along its diagonals, which is simply $k$.
+Note that this is a triangular matrix and thus, by Theorem 3, its determinant is given by the product along its diagonals, which is simply $k$.

 $\square$